Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

-In 1948, the new nation of Israel was reestablished.
-Many Jews returned to their homeland, even if only a portion of the promised land, ending the Jewish diaspora.
+In 1948, the nation of Israel was reborn.
+Many Jews returned to their homeland, even if it was only a desolate portion.
+It ended the Jewish diaspora.

-How can a nation, whose people had been scattered, a country non-existent for 2,500 years, be reborn.
-No people group throughout history have accomplished what the Israelites did.
+How can a nation whose people had been scattered, a country non-existent for 2,500 years, be reborn.
+No people group throughout history has accomplished what the Israelites did.

-- No Jews would intentionally return to a desolate land, but the Holocaust was enough reason for them to realize, they will never be safe, until they return to their own promised land.
+- No Jews would intentionally return to a desolate land, but the Holocaust was enough reason to realize they would never be safe until they returned to their promised land.

-- Scattered, the Jews was able to resurrect their dead Hebrew language and become a strong unified nation.
+- Scattered, the Jews were able to resurrect their dead Hebrew language and become a strong, unified nation.

-- Israel was desolate in 1948 but today is a thriving city, where the dessert blooms.
+- Israel was desolate in 1948 but today is a thriving city where the desert blooms.

 The Hebrew language

-Zionism is a religious and political effort that brought the Jews back to their homeland in the Middle East region.
-However, not the original “promised land,” the State of Israel was established in 1948 when 33 countries voted in favor of UN Resolution 181.
-It partitioned the Palestine region into a Jewish and Arab state, hence the conflict.
+The Zionist Movement is a religious and political effort that brought the Jews back to their homeland in the Middle East region.
+The State of Israel was established in 1948 when 33 countries voted in favor of U.N.
+Resolution 181.

-Between 1941 to 1945, six million Jews were systematically murdered by Nazi Germany.
-When the United Nations partitioned Palestine (as the British called them), Resolution 181 (II) allowed the return of a portion of Israel back to the Jewish people.
+Between 1941 to 1945, six million Jews were systematically murdered by the Nazis.
+After the U.N. partitioned Palestine (as the British called them), Jews returned to claim a portion of their land but faced new persecution.

-The Six-Day War on June 5-10, 1967 was between Israel and the Arab coalition of Jordan, Syria, UAR, and Egypt.
-Winning the war enabled Israel to regain some of its ancient territories held by Egypt, Syria, and Jordan.
+The Six-Day War between June 5-10, 1967, was between Israel and the Arab coalition of Jordan, Syria, UAR, and Egypt.
+The war enabled Israel to regain some ancient territories in Egypt, Syria, and Jordan.

 - Sinai Peninsula (Part of Egypt from its First Ancient Dynasty, returned to Eygpt in 1979, 1989)